AnasNeumann/simplemaml/README.md

 # MAML
 A generic Python/Tensorflow function that implements a simple version of the "Model-Agnostic Meta-Learning (MAML) Algorithm for Fast Adaptation of Deep Networks" as designed by Chelsea Finn et al. 2017 [1].
 Especially, this implementation focuses on regression and prediction problems.

-## More about the algorithm
-* Chelsea Finn explains well her algorithm in this Standford lecture: https://www.youtube.com/watch?v=Gj5SEpFIv8I&list=PLoROMvodv4rNjRoawgt72BBNwL2V7doGI
-* Original repository with a more complete version of the code: https://github.com/cbfinn/maml

 ## Original algorithm adapted for regression
 ![original-algorithm](/MAML.png)